Online Criminal Justice Degrees in Illinois: Comparing Programs

 Editor: Ginny Gillikin

-Illinois is home to many top-tier criminal justice schools that offer degree programs at associate, bachelor’s, and graduate levels.
-This STEPS guide can help you find the right program for you.
-We’ll explore many undergraduate and graduate options – both online and campus-based – that are available from top criminal justice degree programs in Illinois.
-Keep reading to discover the perfect fit for your academic and professional goals.
+Illinois is home to many top criminal justice schools offering online degree programs at associate, bachelor’s, and graduate levels.
+In the state, demand for trained criminal justice professionals remains steady, with roles like probation officers and paralegals seeing consistent growth (O*NET Online).
+Whether you’re drawn to policing, corrections, legal support, or rehabilitation, this STEPS guide can help you find the right online criminal justice program.
+We’ll explore many undergraduate and graduate options — both online and campus-based — available in Illinois.

 Jump to Section: